Louis Iribarne

-Louis Michael Iribarne (September 1940 - 5 December 2020) was a Canadian translator of Polish into English.
-He translated works by Witold Gombrowicz, Stanisław Lem, Czesław Miłosz, Bruno Schulz, and Stanisław Ignacy Witkiewicz.
+Louis Michael Iribarne (September 1940 - 5 December 2020), of Basque extraction, was a Canadian translator of Polish literature into English, including works by Czesław Miłosz, Witold Gombrowicz, Stanisław Lem, Bruno Schulz, and Stanisław Ignacy Witkiewicz.

+In the mid-1960s, at the University of California, Berkeley, he studied Polish literature with 1980 Nobel laureate Czesław Miłosz, participating in seminars on translation of Polish poetry.

-He also taught Polish and Russian literature at the University of Toronto, retiring in 1998.
+Subsequently he taught Polish and Russian literature at the University of Toronto, retiring in 1998.